I’m Angela Sherman…

 Outwardist shows you how to:

-- go anywhere anytime yet still maintain your income and manage your commitments on the move – even if you currently feel stuck at a desk, office or fixed place of work
+- work from anywhere even if you currently feel stuck at a desk, office or fixed place of work

 - spend more time exploring places you wouldn’t normally reach